International TravelRail Travel

 Eurostar terminal at Amsterdam Centraal

-1st class passengers can theoretically get access to the basic NS International/Regus lounge at Amsterdam Centraal.
+1st class passengers (Plus and Premier) can theoretically get access to the basic NS International/Regus lounge at Amsterdam Centraal.
 You can only get a hot drink or soft drink and no food is served.

 ns international lounge amsterdam